 Using every possible pair of potential capture events allows us to compute a lag effect which is not influenced by time-of-year, but also introduces pseudo-replication into the model.
 Fortunately, the resulting pseudo-correlation can easily be accounted for by using the date of first capture (initial photographic/acoustic tagging) as a random variable.
 Similarly, the effects of individual variation can be accounted for by including shark identification numbers as another random variable.

 Error structure and Linking function

-INSERT R CODE: Quantifying explanatory variables
+As our response variable is a binary variable, of 1 if the individual was resighted and 0 if it wasn’t, we used a binomial error structure, and a logit link function.

 Fitting the Models